shautvast/edie/README.md

 ```
 Factory.define(Person.class, () -> new Person("John", 48));
 ```
-* Create instances like so:
+* Then create instances like so:
 ```
 Person person = Factory.build(Person.class)
 ```